St Helens Care Home

 What the evidence base says

-Against the DCC Good Practice in Dementia Care standards, this home’s evidence aligns most strongly on St Helens supports adults both under and over 65, with particular experience in dementia care, mental health conditions, physical disabilities and substance misuse challenges.
-This broad expertise means they're equipped for complex situations that need skilled, patient support..
-Gaps or open questions remain on For residents living with dementia, the calm atmosphere and patient approach of the staff creates a reassuring environment.
-The team understands that rushing doesn't help anyone, especially when cognitive challenges mean everyday tasks take a bit longer. — areas worth probing directly during a visit.
+St Helens supports adults both under and over 65, with particular experience in dementia care, mental health conditions, physical disabilities and substance misuse challenges.
+This broad expertise means they're equipped for complex situations that need skilled, patient support.
+For residents living with dementia, the calm atmosphere and patient approach of the staff creates a reassuring environment.
+The team understands that rushing doesn't help anyone, especially when cognitive challenges mean everyday tasks take a bit longer.
+All areas worth probing directly during a visit.

 The DCC Verdict